A time of crisis is not just a time of anxiety and worry. It gives a chance, an opportunity, to choose well or to choose badly- Desmond Tutu

 The substandard performance of India’s healthcare system is out in the public amidst the coronavirus outbreak.
 However, this crisis is an opportunity for India to make India’s healthcare system one of the best in the world.
 Systematic overhauling of health infrastructure is the need of the hour.
 Heath as an issue needs to be prioritized.
 It needs to become a priority politically, economically and socially.

-Politically, ‘right to health’ needs to be recognized as the fundamental right through an act of Parliament.
+Politically, the ‘right to health’ needs to be recognized as a fundamental right through an act of Parliament.
 Some of the Indian states have better healthcare indicators.
 Heath is a state subject under the Constitution of India.
 Therefore, best practices from these states need to be replicated across India.
 Panchayati Raj Institutions can play a major role in providing leadership to deal with any health crisis.

 Economically, health expenditure to India’s GDP should reflect the proportion of the population living in India.
 The current expenditure is inadequate.
-The Government of India (GoI) must increase its expenditure at least 5 % of its GDP from this year itself.
+The Government of India must increase its expenditure by at least 5 % of its GDP from this year itself.
 Other measures like public-private partnerships, increasing health penetration etc. should go on simultaneously.

 Socially, awareness towards cleanliness, sanitation, and hygiene needs to increase in our country.
 Maintaining hygiene and cleanliness should be declared as ‘issue of national importance’.
 People should also vote for those representatives who give importance to the issues of education, health, employment, etc.

-This is high time to realize the value of health as we can see, how the coronavirus outbreak has affected every aspect of human lives.
+This is high time to realize the value of health as we can see how the coronavirus outbreak has affected every aspect of human lives.
 Health is one of the most important ingredients in the ‘human development approach’.
 Healthy human beings can only bring overall development and growth in the world.

 These are personal views of the author.